 Remember that tipping is mandatory in Hungary and should be taken into account when budgeting to eat out.

-Imported wine and beer is pricey, but expats fond of a drink or two will be pleased to know that Hungarian wine and beer is of good quality and is much friendlier on the wallet.
+Imported wine and beer are pricey, but expats fond of a drink or two will be pleased to know that Hungarian wine and beer are of good quality and is much friendlier on the wallet.

 Understanding the Hungarians

 An expat in Hungary knows real Hungarians when he meets them.
 They’re always polite, even on the most casual occasions.
 For example, someone who is already in an elevator will push the right floor number for the one who has just entered.
 Love of family is another endearing thing about the people of Hungary.
 They particularly enjoy family gatherings, especially when everybody has started to become busy and enjoying each other’s company has become almost impossible.
 During these parties, they like to drink beer and be merry, although they are also known for being wine lovers.